AakashN2k03/SQL-Notes/KEYS/Alternate Key.md

 - **Flexibility**: Choose your primary key carefully - alternate keys provide flexibility for future changes
 - **Referential Integrity**: Foreign keys typically reference primary keys, not alternate keys
 - **Database Design**: Good practice to identify all candidate keys during design phase

-## 🔧 Best Practices

-1. **Index alternate keys** for better query performance
-2. **Document your choice** of primary key vs alternate keys
-3. **Consider future requirements** when choosing which candidate key becomes primary
-4. **Use meaningful names** for constraints to aid debugging
-5. **Validate data** before insertion to ensure uniqueness

-## 📚 Summary

-Alternate keys are crucial for maintaining data integrity and providing multiple ways to uniquely identify records.
-They serve as backup identifiers and help enforce business rules while keeping your database design flexible and robust.